maningreen/shwompEngine/README.md

 ## Initialisation

-init.cpp (you don't have to name it that if you wish) must contain three functions.
+init.cpp (you don't have to name it that if you wish) must contain one function.
-* init(Entity* root)
-* preRendering(Entity* root)
-* postRendering(Entity* root)

-Here is when they are called
+`init(Entity* root)`

-* init is called right after the window is initialised.
+init is called right after the window is initialised.
-* preRendering is called right before we begin rendering all of the entities
-* postRendering is called right before we stop drawing, draw post processing and things like that here

 ### Deinitialisation